-Chris thrives in empowering school and community leaders as a member of the Government Services Practice Group.
-As a former high school teacher who is currently working on his Ph.D. in Educational Policy, Chris understands the complex legal and regulatory environment that public sector clients must navigate.
+Dr. Christopher Thomas thrives in empowering school and community leaders as a member of the Government Services Practice Group.
+As a former high school teacher who holds a Ph.D. in Educational Policy, Chris understands the complex legal and regulatory environment that public sector clients must navigate.
 Chris’s experiences uniquely position him to manage and anticipate the legal needs of school districts, municipalities, and townships.

 Prior to joining the firm, Chris taught as a licensed high school English teacher.
-After deciding to return to school, Chris graduated first in his class from The Ohio State University Moritz College of Law while pursing both a J.D. and a Ph.D. in Educational Policy.
+After deciding to return to school, Chris graduated first in his class from The Ohio State University Moritz College of Law while pursing both a J.D. and Ph.D.
 As part of his doctoral studies, Chris taught undergraduate courses on the ethics of teaching and the sociology of education.
 He also served as a graduate associate for Dr. T.K.
 Daniel where he assisted Dr. Daniel in his research and teaching, particularly around topics related to special education, school discipline, and educational equality.
 During his legal studies, Chris served as a managing editor of the Ohio State Journal of Criminal Law and learned valuable lessons from his externships at the U.S. Department of Education’s Office of the General Counsel and with Chief Judge R. Guy Cole of the U.S. Court of Appeals for the Sixth Circuit.
-Chris is currently completing his doctoral dissertation on student and teacher protests and expects to complete his Ph.D. in the spring of 2020.
+Chris graduated with his Ph.D. in 2020, completing his doctoral dissertation on student and teacher protests.

 The Ohio State University, J.D., 2016, summa cum laude